-Equation (5) is in the standard form of an error-correction model.
-Right-hand variables include a lagged error-term u{t-1} obtained from the estimation of static (long-run) SUR and incorporated into the model to capture the speed of adjustment parameter ε (Peter, 1995; Phillips and Hansen, 1990).
-The lagged difference between dependent and independent variables, both at level, is used to construct $T{1,i}$ and $T{2,i}$ dummy variables.
+Equation 5 is in the standard form of an error-correction model.
+Right-hand variables include a lagged error-term $u{t-1}$ obtained from the estimation of static (long-run) SUR and incorporated into the model to capture the speed of adjustment parameter $\varepsilon$ (Phillips, 1995; Phillips & Hansen, 1990).
+The lagged difference between dependent and independent variables, both at level, is used to construct $T{I,i}$ and $T{2,i}$ dummy variables.
 As it stands, the SUR in ECM is the equivalent of the ECM of ARDL (1,1); however, in this case the model is estimated with a systemic approach.

 As to the interpretation of parameters, the conflict and limited harvest dummies are equal to unity for conflict and medium-poor harvest periods, and are equal to zero otherwise.
-As mentioned above, the error term u{t-1} is incorporated into the model to capture the speed of adjustment.
-Its coefficient ε is expected to be smaller than zero, as it shows the decay time of the impact of a shock. α explains autonomous variation in contemporaneous prices, i.e. it is meant to capture the effect of other factors that are not included in the model but which can affect the contemporaneous price change. β captures the impact of price changes in El Fasher on contemporaneous price change in each of the three other markets.
-In other words, β explains the synchronization of price transmission between El Fasher and each of the three other markets. δ_1 and δ_2 measure how much price transmission between each market pair is affected by conflict and poor-medium harvest: a positive value of these parameters implies that in such conditions El Fasher and other markets, considered on a one-to-one basis, are more integrated than in normal conditions, in the sense that a higher than normal share of price changes in El Fasher and each of the other markets to each of the other markets.
-On the other hand, if parameters δ_3 and δ_4 are found to be greater than zero, this means that restoring price equilibrium between El Fasher and each of the other three markets is slower during/after a conflict or a poor-medium harvest.
+As mentioned above, the error term $u{t-1}$ is incorporated into the model to capture the speed of adjustment.
+Its coefficient $\varepsilon$ is expected to be smaller than zero, as it shows the decay time of the impact of a shock. $\alpha$ explains autonomous variation in contemporaneous prices - i.e., it is meant to capture the effect of other factors that are not included in the model but which can affect the contemporaneous price change. $\beta$ captures the impact of price changes in El Fasher on contemporaneous price change in each of the three other markets.
+In other words, $\beta$ explains the synchronization of price transmission between El Fasher and each of the three other markets. $\delta_I$ and $\delta_2$ measure how much price transmission between each market pair is affected by conflict and poor-medium harvest: a positive value of these parameters implies that in such conditions El Fasher and other markets, considered on a one-to-one basis, are more integrated than in normal conditions, in the sense that a higher than normal share of price changes in El Fasher is transmitted to each of the other markets.
+On the other hand, if parameters $\delta_3$ and $\delta_4$ are found to be greater than zero, this means that restoring price equilibrium between El Fasher and each of the other three markets is slower during/after a conflict or a poor-medium harvest.